silvxlabs/quicfire-tools/docs/how-to-guides.md

 QUIC-Fire is controlled by a deck of input files that specify fuel parameters, wind conditions, ignitions, topography, etc.
 The inputs module provides a simple interface to programatically create and modify new input file decks or read existing decks.
-The following guide provides step-by-step instructions for working with simple QUIC-Fire input decks.
+The following guides provide step-by-step instructions for working with simple QUIC-Fire input decks.
 Please see [inputs](reference.md%quicfire_tools.inputs) for full documentation.

-### Create a QUIC-Fire simulation
+### How to create a basic QUIC-Fire simulation

 QUIC-Fire input decks are created and modified using the [`SimulationInputs`](reference.md#quicfire_tools.inputs.SimulationInputs) class.